 Writer Hans Janowitz claims to have gotten the idea for the film when he was at a carnival one day.
 He saw a strange man lurking in the shadows.
-The next day, he heard that a girl was brutally murdered there.
-He went to the funeral, and saw the same strange man lurking around.
+The next day he heard that a girl was brutally murdered there.
+He went to the funeral and saw the same man lurking around.
 He had no proof that the strange man was the murderer, but he fleshed the whole idea out into his film.

 The trivia item below may give away important plot points.

-Director Robert Wiene added the opening and closing scenes to Hans Janowitz and Carl Mayer original script in order to make the film more commercially viable.
-(It is often speculated that the "all a delusion" twist was to deflect suspicion that the film painted authority as insane.)
-Fritz Lang claims to have suggested the introductory scene when first presented with the script.
+Director Robert Wiene added the opening and closing scenes to Hans Janowitz's and Carl Mayer's original script in order to make the film more commercially viable (it is often speculated that the "all a delusion" twist was to deflect suspicion that the film painted authority as insane).
+Fritz Lang, however, claims to have suggested the introductory scene when first presented with the script.